-We wanted to re-create an old-fashioned style in our kitchen when we had it remodeled in 2015.
-Since the house was built in 1850, I wanted to give the “heart-of-the-home” a nod to the past without sacrificing modern-day convenience.
+We wanted to re-create more of a historic-looking, old-fashioned style in our kitchen when we had it remodeled in 2015.
+Since the house was built in 1850, I wanted to give the “heart of the home” a nod to the past without sacrificing modern-day convenience.

 We chose a sink that was a reproduction of an antique style, typical of the 1930’s.
 This quickly presented a challenge with regard to organization.

 Without a cabinet, I was met with a unique organizing challenge.
 I had to fit my trash and recycling bins, plus other necessities in this area without too much clutter.
 I chose to hide it all behind a curtain.
 But, I had to start with a clean slate.

 The next step was to sew the curtain and attach it.
 At first, I bought some legs from a large hardware store.
 They were merely decorative.
 But they did allow for a curtain rod to hold the curtain between them.
 (The following photo was taken from my old phone when our kitchen was under construction.)